 The use of drones (or unmanned aerial vehicles as they are officially known) in social housing may seem like an improbable prospect, but it’s not as far-fetched as it may first appear.
-News recently emerged that two housing associations are to trial the use of drones in the hope that using them could reduce the cost of managing their homes.
+News recently emerged that two housing associations are to trail the use of drones in the hope that using them could reduce the cost of managing their homes.

 As revealed by Inside Housing, Halton Housing Trust and Bromford have both recently purchased drones with the intention of using them to carry out inspections on properties and for surveying development land.
 The article mentions that they could, for example, take photographs of roofs to see if any maintenance or repair work is required.
 Currently, photographs like these are taken manually (by a person) and therefore require scaffolding to be erected first.
 This can be both expensive for the housing association and inconvenient or even intrusive for the resident.